 Provides an elementary but comprehensive introduction to econometrics.
 Simple and multiple regression, regression diagnostics, and problems with testing economic relationships are all introduced within the classical regression framework.
-Prerequisite: ECON-ADMN 2200H or equivalent and 2250H or equivalent.
+Prerequisite: ECON-ADMN 2200H and 2250H; or MATH 2560H; or MATH 2570H.
 Pre- or co-requisite: Both ECON 2000H and 2010H or permission of instructor.